Back to Index

 - Haskell - I had prior experience writing a GTK application in Haskell.
 That process isn’t perfect, but the productivity boost you get from Haskell as a language makes up for everything else.
 However, this choice would reduce my contributors by a factor of 10x (at least).

 - Go - at the time I had a love-hate relationship with Go from my previous work.
 A lot of things annoyed me about Go (most of them still do).
-However, the more I delved into it, the more it seemed like the ideal choice: Go can be understood by everyone, it is embarrassingly easy to install and compile programs with it, and it has a lot of stable libraries including Gio and Fyne for GUI.
+However, the more I worked with it, the more it seemed like the ideal choice: Go can be understood by everyone, it is unbelievably easy to install and compile programs with it, and it has a lot of stable libraries including Gio and Fyne for GUI.
 Neither library is the pinnacle of UI design, but both were more than adequate for my needs.

 In the end, I took the plunge and chose Fyne.
 Now, one year later, with hundreds of users and dozens of contributors (half of them via mail), I can only say that it was the perfect choice.
 It did everything I wanted (even more), and everything I did with it was easy (compare this with requests from the cited article):